Evaluating a novel approach to social and affordable housing in Australia

 Stable and affordable housing is a key ingredient in breaking cycles of social disadvantage.
 But in the face of steeply rising real estate prices, it is becoming increasingly difficult for governments to provide sufficient high-quality, well-located and affordable housing for those most in need.

-CEI has helped evaluate one approach to the social housing challenge, as part of a research consortium led by the Melbourne Institute (The University of Melbourne), also involving experts from the Cultural and Indigenous Research Centre Australia (CIRCA), RMIT University and Monash University.
+CEI has helped evaluate one approach to the social housing challenge, as part of a research consortium led by the Melbourne Institute (The University of Melbourne), also involving experts from the Culturally Inclusive Research Centre Australia (CIRCA), RMIT University and Monash University.

 The New South Wales (NSW, Australia) government’s Social and Affordable Housing Fund (SAHF) is part of a decade-long whole-of-government program to provide more and better homes, and more holistic support to tenants.